 Minecraft 2 wish list

-Minecraft might well be a phenomenon, but we have some ideas on how Minecraft 2 could be even better.
-And, because we are thoughtful souls here at PCGamesN, we have also suggested some of the best Minecraft mods that go some way to making these improvements happen for the original Minecraft.
-Below you can find what we would like to see from Minecraft 2.
+Minecraft might well be a phenomenon but we have some ideas on how Minecraft 2 could be even better.
+And because we are thoughtful souls here at PCGamesN, we have also suggested some of the best Minecraft mods, which go some way to bringing these improvements to the original Minecraft.
+Below you can find what we’d like to see from Minecraft 2.

 Mod: Continuum Shaders

 Continuum Shaders is an unofficial add-on to the already wonderful SEUS Shader Pack – which you don’t need as a prerequisite for this mod to work.
 Just hit download and pretend Minecraft 2 is here already.
 It certainly looks like it.